 There’s several in-progress and planned improvements to how a frame is rendered.

-OPAQUE.
+The passes in Scene.render described above are common among graphics engine: OPAQUE, TRANSLUCENT, then OVERLAY.
+OPAQUE is actually broken down into GLOBE and OPAQUE.
 This is likely to be expanded so that the order is: the base globe, vector data clamped to the ground, and then general opaque objects.
-See the ground-primitive branch and #2172.
+See #2172.

 Shadows will be implemented with shadow mapping.
 The scene is rendered from the perspective of each shadow-casting light, and each show-casting object contributes to a depth buffer or shadow map, which is the distance to each object from the perspective of the light.
 Then, in the main color pass, each shadow-receiving object checks the distance in each light’s shadow map to see if its fragment is inside a shadow.
 A production implementation is quite involved and needs to address aliasing artifacts, soft shadows, multiple frustums, and Cesium’s out-of-core terrain engine.
-Early work is in Frank Stoner’s depth-map branch.
-Also see #2594.
+See #2594.

 Another part of adding shadows is the ability to render the scene from different perspectives.
 WebVR support can be built on this.
 The standard camera and frustum is used for culling and LOD selection, and then two off-center frustums, one for each eye, are used for rendering.
 NICTA’s VR plugin has a similar approach but uses two canvases.